Fujao/Fujao/README.md

 ### Whats up, I'm Mateus but people call me Fujão.

-I’m a Back-end developer, but i have a little experience with Front-end.
+I’m a FullStack developer, currently working on WEB3.

-- 🔭 I'm working on my projects like, tools for solana.
+- 🔭 Open to work on projects in solana

 - 🤝 I am interested in delivering tools for Solana/Aptos projects.